aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-mirrormaker-recipe.rst

 Describe the setup
 ------------------

-Here is the sample Terraform file that will spin up two Aoache Kafka services, an Apache Kafka MirrorMaker 2 service and the MirrorMaker 2 service will be configured with two cluster alias pointed to the source and target Apache Kafka clusters.
+Here is the sample Terraform file that will spin up two Apache Kafka services, an Apache Kafka MirrorMaker 2 service and the MirrorMaker 2 service will be configured with two cluster alias pointed to the source and target Apache Kafka clusters.
-The service integrations **source-kafka-to-mm** and **mm-to-target-kafka** connect the Kafka clusters to the MirrorMaker 2 instance.
-The replication flow **mm-replication-flow** creates a unidirectional flow to populate the remote topics based on source topics.
+The service integrations ``source-kafka-to-mm`` and ``mm-to-target-kafka`` connect the Kafka clusters to the MirrorMaker 2 instance.
+The replication flow ``mm-replication-flow`` creates a unidirectional flow to populate the remote topics based on source topics.
 The `".*"` wildcard in the MirrorMaker 2 configuration means that all the topics from the source cluster will be replicated to the target cluster.
-However, since the flow is unidirectional, the `topic-b` will only be present in the target cluster and not the source cluster.
+However, since the flow is unidirectional, the ``topic-b`` will only be present in the target cluster and not the source cluster.

 ``services.tf`` file: